lboasso/LEON/README.md

 ### List

-A list of maximum 15 elements can be encoded with one byte type tag `0101XXXX` where the least significant 4 bits store the length of the list as unsigned integer, followed by LEON objects as its elements.
+A non-empty list of maximum 15 elements can be encoded with one byte type tag `0101XXXX` where the least significant 4 bits store the length of the list as unsigned integer, followed by LEON objects as its elements.
-A list of an arbitrary number of elements is serialized with one byte type tag `01000101` followed by a LEON integer representing its length and LEON objects as its elements.
+A list of an arbitrary number of elements is serialized with one byte type tag `01010000` followed by a LEON integer representing its length and LEON objects as its elements.

 The length of a list must match the number of encoded elements.